loglob/turbo-prelude/README.md

 	- or `.&.. :: (a,b) -> (c,d,e) -> (a,b,c,d,e)`
 - `~ :: (a -> b) -> (b -> c) -> a -> c` as flipped `.`
 	- This has no duplicated forms
+- `°` function substitution that generalizes function composition
+	- Substitutes its right argument for the last argument of its left argument
+	- Add `.` to the left or right to specify the arity of that function
+	- `°`, `°.`, `°:`, etc. are exactly function composition `.`, `.:`, `.:.` etc.
 - The default `:` and `:|` constructors
 	- These use `>:>` and `>:|>` instead of `:>` and `:|>` as those are illegal operator names
 	- Wrappers for `++` are also included